 Phase diagrams tutorials (MAGEMinApp v0.8.6)

-Here we provide a set of tutorials to generate various kind of phase diagrams, post-process the results (display various field, display reaction lines and iso-contours etc.) compute trace-element partitioning and Zr saturation.
+Here we provide a set of tutorials to generate various kind of phase diagrams, compute trace-element partitioning and Zr saturation, post-process the results, display various fields, reaction lines and iso-contours, and, export data and save the diagrams as svg graphic vector files.

 In less than one minute you should get the following result (tab Diagram):